-The most recent KHDA report notes that STEAM facilities (Science, Technology, Engineering, Arts and Maths) “are particularly noteworthy and include a splash pool and a recycling area.
+The 2017-18 KHDA report noted that STEAM facilities (Science, Technology, Engineering, Arts and Maths) “are particularly noteworthy and include a splash pool and a recycling area.
 Technology is commonplace in all classrooms with computers available”.
 With technology-driven innovation a key focus for the UAE Education Agenda, this is also a focus for inspectors.

 The school features a Library which has over 8000 books in circulation.
 It provides an easy access to reference books, E-books, newspapers and magazines for students as well as staff and a fully air-conditioned Auditorium with a seating capacity of around 500.
 The Auditorium has a large screen projector with state of the art sound and lighting systems.
 A Wi-Fi facility is available in the Main auditorium, Green rooms, as well as the Canteen and Foyer areas.

 The school’s resources include a full-sized swimming pool and ample resources for extra-curricular activities.
 Facilities include a KG Gym with trampolines, walkers, steps, cycling areas and balancing beams; a Grade 1 and 2 Activity Room containing trampolines, wall climbing features, football goal posts, basketball rings and a Yoga and Gymnastic room with soft mattresses and wall mirrors.
 There is a Table Tennis hall with 5 Table Tennis tables, Carom boards and Chess boards.